ropensci/roweb3/content/blog/2024-09-04-deposits-in-the-wild/index.md

 This can be done in a number of different ways ([encrypted .env file](https://ecohealthalliance.github.io/eha-ma-handbook/16-encryption.html), [usethis::edit_r_environ](https://usethis.r-lib.org/reference/edit.html), etc) but is essential to using this package.
 Remember that these tokens are sensitive credentials and should not be openly shared.

 deposits works as an intermediary between a remote service ([Zenodo](https://zenodo.org/) or [Figshare](https://figshare.com/)) and your local machine.
-Via {deposits} you can create, read, update, or delete items on a remote service.
+Via deposits you can create, read, update, or delete items on a remote service.

 <pre class="mermaid">